 Lori Fisher, South Side Resident & Southside Hope CDC

-Aaron Hopkins, South Side Resident & SSCAN Civic Association
+Aaron Hopkins, South Side Resident & South Side Family Farms

-Nick Jones, Director of Healthy Neighborhoods, Healthy Families, Nationwide Children’s Hospital
+Nick Jones, Vice President of Community Wellness, Nationwide Children’s Hospital

 John Petro, Director of Business Development and Community Relations, Together & Co

-Mike Premo, Director of Engagement, Community Development for All People
+Mike Premo, Executive Director, Community Development for All People

-Stephanie Shoup, Social Program Developer, Franklin County Jobs & Family Services
+Rahel Neguse, Social Program Developer, Franklin County Job & Family Services

 Carla Williams-Scott, Director, City of Columbus Department of Neighborhoods